simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 ~~~~~~~~~~~~~~~~~~~~

 Goodman HTS spectra have small non-linearities on their wavelength solutions.
-They are small but big enough that they **must** be taken into account.
+They are small but must be taken into account.

 It was necessary to  implement a custom way of storing non-linear wavelength
 solutions that at the same time allowed for keeping data as *untouched* as
 possible.
 The main reason is that linearizing the reference lamps made
 harder to track down those non-linearities on the new data being calibrated and
 also; The documentation on how to write non-linear solution to a FITS header is
-not good, besides it appears that nobody is trying to improve it neither
+far too complex for our use case and there is no apparent effort on trying to
-trying to implement it.
+simplify it.
 Below I compile a list of required keywords for
 comparison lamps if they want to be used as reference lamps.
 The full list of
 keywords is listed under `New Keywords`_.